-With Earth Day upon us, I thought a plant experiment was appropriate.
+With a new school year upon us, I thought a fun experiment was appropriate.
+Why not start homeschool with something fun???

 This is one of the easiest plant science projects you will ever do – the bean plant experiment for kids.
 When I taught public school, I did this every year with my science classes.
 All 30 kids had bean plants growing on our classroom window.